amokk/leech/README.rst

 * You need normal wget to make it work.
 Default OpenWRT's wget rippoff won't do.
 * You need to put empty line at the end of configuration files
-* OpenWrt's leech only supports Unicode encodings - see TROUBLESHOOTING for workaround
+* OpenWrt's leech only supports Unicode encodings - see TROUBLESHOOTING_ for workaround

+.. _TROUBLESHOOTING:

 WHAT'S INSIDE